 During this time, Matchbox also tried its hand in the die cast airplanes area, under the name Matchbox Sky Busters .
 Sky Busters produced plane models for such airlines as Aeroméxico, Air France, British Airways, Iberia, Lufthansa and Saudi Arabian Airlines and the Ring Raiders.

-What's your Lesney worth?
+What's your Lesney worth in 2021?
 Here are some recently sold items.